alick-at-google/content_access_etl/README.md

 `etl_to_bq.py` leverages the BigQuery API and automates ETL process by directly uploading/updating tables based off ETL job.
 This file can be hosted on a server to automate and run based off cron

+ETL job should be done into BigQuery database and we should be able to use the predefined block listed [here](https://github.com/alickzhang97/content_access_lookml) to generate prebuilt dashboards/content